Fire and rescue services

 Every country or territory decides who can enter or leave through its borders.
 For specific information about the evidence you'll need to enter a foreign destination, check with the nearest embassy, consulate or immigration department of the destination you're entering.

-Australian passport holders can visit South Korea as a tourist for stays of up to 90 days without applying for a K-ETA (or visa waiver).
+Australian passport holders can visit South Korea as tourists for stays of up to 90 days without applying for a K-ETA (or visa waiver) until 31 December 2025.
 Previously approved K-ETA applications will remain valid up to the granted expiry date.
 Visit the official K-ETA website for more information.

 Long-term visa holders residing in South Korea must apply for a re-entry permit before leaving South Korea.
 If you leave South Korea without a re-entry permit, your Alien Registration Card may be cancelled and you'll need to apply for a new long-term visa to enter.
 If you hold an A1, A2, A3 or F4 visa, you're exempt from requiring a re-entry permit.

-To apply for a re-entry permit, visit a local immigration office, including at an airport sea port.
-If you apply at an airport immigration office on your way out of South Korea, ensure you arrive earlier than usual to the airport.
+To apply for a re-entry permit, visit a local immigration office, including at an airport or seaport.
+If you intend to apply at an airport immigration office on your way out of South Korea, ensure you allow sufficient time to complete the required formalities.

 Entry and exit conditions can change at short notice.
-Contact the nearest embassy or consulate of the Republic of Korea for details about visas, currency, customs and quarantine rules.
+Contact the nearest South Korean embassy or consulate for details about visas, currency, customs and quarantine rules.

-Contact the Korean Embassy or Consulate in Australia for more information when planning your travel and to confirm requirements.
+Contact the South Korean embassy or consulate in Australia for more information when planning your travel and to confirm requirements.

 You'll be fingerprinted when you arrive.

-All passengers arriving at South Korean airports are screened for infectious diseases, including:
+Passengers arriving at South Korean airports from particular countries could be screened for infectious diseases, including:

 Extra quarantine checks are in place for flights from high-risk areas.